AlexWayfer/stream_timer/README.md

 exe/update.sh
 ```

-It will update `master` branch, update bundle, stop server, run migrations
+It will update default (or specified as first argument) branch,
-and start server.
+update bundle, stop server, run migrations and start server.

 ### Remotely